kukuxx/HA-NotifyHelper/README.md

 > <b>targets: <i>must be a list.</i></b>

 > [!NOTE]
-> It is not necessary to create a button card to complete the reading,<br>
+> You don’t necessarily need to create a button card to mark notifications as read.<br>
-  service calls can also be made using automation. <br>
+> You can also use automation to call the service.<br>
+> The same applies to clear notifications.<br>
-  Please configure according to personal needs.
+> Please configure it according to your personal needs.

 ## Achievements Display